sergueik/springboot_study/basic-terraform/README.md

 ```text
 2022-02-11T18:39:04.252-0500 [WARN]  unexpected data: registry.terraform.io/terra-farm/virtualbox:stderr=": C\:\\Users\\Serguei\\.terraform\virtualbox\\gold\virtualbox: Cannot open: No such file or directory tar:"
 2022-02-11T18:39:04.257-0500 [WARN]  unexpected data: registry.terraform.io/terra-farm/virtualbox:stderr="Error is not recoverable: exiting now
 ```

-The box itself is downloaded fine:
+The box itself is downloaded fine and will be found in the directory it was launched:
 ```sh
 tar tvf virtualbox.box
 -rw-rw-r-- ladar/ladar    2479 2022-02-01 06:13 Vagrantfile